LOADING ...

 An amphibious landing at time was met with heavy

-resistance by the Turks.
-Excessive caution and
+by the Turks.
+Excessive caution and timorous

-by the British commander, Sir Ian Hamilton,
+leadership by the commander, Sir Ian Hamilton,

-resulted in several lost initiatives. headway
+resulted in lost initiatives.
+Little headway

 beaches, a new major offensive was begun. again,

-however, the excessive and indifferent leadership
+however, the excessive caution and leadership

 of the British command offset the of heavy